-[†] This integer representation is appropriate for machines that use the "big-endian" convention for byte strings, where the first byte of the string is assumed to contain the highest-order bits.
+This integer representation is appropriate for machines that use the "big-endian" convention for byte strings, where the first byte of the string is assumed to contain the highest-order bits.

-STATUS Integer Bit Representation Condition(s) for which the STATUS bit is set to one 4 16 The bias value for the pixel is 4094, which indicates that a bias-parity error occurred for the pixel.
-5 32 This bit is used to identify the columns along the outer edge of a CCD at $CHIPX = 1$ and 1024 .
+Table 1 cont.
+STATUS Bit $\begin{array}{c} \text{Integer} \\ \text{Representation}^{\dagger} \end{array}$ Condition(s) for which the STATUS bit is set to one 4 16 The bias value for the pixel is 4094, which indicates that a bias-parity error occurred for the pixel.
+5 32 This bit is used to identify the columns along the outer edge of a CCD at $CHIPX = 1$ and 1024.
 No events can be reported for these columns.
-6 64 For TIMED mode observations, this bit is used to identify the rows along the outer edge of a CCD at CHIPY $= 1$ and 1024 .
+See Table 2.
+6 64 For TIMED mode observations, this bit is used to identify the rows along the outer edge of a CCD at CHIPY = 1 and 1024.
 No events can be reported for these rows.
+See Table 2.
 7 128 This bit is reserved for users to identify pixels that they want to exclude.
 8 256 For TIMED FAINT, TIMED VFAINT, and continuous clocking mode observations, this bit is used to identify the eight pixels that surround a bad pixel (and a pixel in a bad column).
-This condition does not apply to a pixel or column if only one (or more) of the bad-pixel STATUS bits 0, 1, 5, 6, 11, 12, 13, 14 or 15 is set to one.
+See Table 2.
 9 512 For TIMED VFAINT mode observations, this bit is used to identify the rows and columns that are immediately adjacent to the outer edge of a CCD. (i.e. CHIPX = 2 and 1023 and CHIPY = 2 and 1023).
+See Table 2.
 10 1024 This bit is used only for TIMED VFAINT mode observations.
 It is used in a similar fashion as bit 8.
 For a bad pixel (or a pixel in a bad column), this bit is set to one for the sixteen pixels that surround the eight pixels for which bit 8 is set to one.
-This condition does not apply to a pixel or column if only one (or more) of the bad-pixel STATUS bits 0, 1, 5, 6, 11, 12, 13, 14 or 15 is set to one.
-11 2048 This bit is used to identify the columns at the mid-chip node boundary (i.e. $CHIPX = 512$ and 513).
+See Table 2.
+11 2048 This bit is used to identify the columns at the mid-chip node boundary (i.e. CHIPX = 512 and 513).
 The events reported for these columns are often produced by cosmic rays instead of X rays.
-12 4096 This bit is used to identify the columns at the quarter-chip node boundaries (i.e. CHIPX = 256 , 257 , 768 , and 769).
+12 4096 This bit is used to identify the columns at the quarter-chip node bound- aries (i.e. CHIPX = 256, 257, 768, and 769).
 The events reported for these columns are often produced by cosmic rays instead of X rays.
-13 8192 This bit is used to identify the region affected by the "FEP0" problem.
+13 8192 This bit is used to identify the region (if any) affected by the "FEP0" problem.
 14 16384 This bit is used to identify pixels that are found to be "hot" for the entire duration of an observation.
 15 32768 This bit is used to identify pixels that are unusable for part of an observation because the pixel had a cosmic-ray "afterglow."
 The start and stop times of the afterglow are recorded in the bad-pixel file.
+16 65536 This bit is used to identify a pixel which the tool acis_build_badpix found to have a bias value that is either too low or too high compared to the median bias value of the column in which the pixel is located.
+17-31 Unused.